openastro/astro/README.md

   - Add other basic orbital element conversions
   - Extend test suite
-  - Figure out how to build tests with standard library and Eigen in the same build tree
+  - Figure out better way (avoiding code duplication) to build STL-based and Eigen-based tests in the same build tree
-  - Add version detection in CMake module so that find_package respects minimum version required.
+  - Add version detection in `CMake` module so that find_package respects minimum version required.
   - Find a way to provide an option to clean installation.